 - Applicants will be notified of grant awards approximately 8 to 10 weeks after the submission deadline.

 Grants are open only to MIT faculty and students; grant applications must be submitted by MIT employees with Principal Investigator (PI) status.
+Through Masdar Institute, grants are also available for joint projects between MIT and Masdar.

 All applicants must submit a pre-proposal via the online grant submission system